How to master email marketing

 1. Be timely

-If you’re sending out regular content like a blog or newsletter, don’t send emails so infrequently that your readers forget that they wanted to hear from you in the first place!
+If you're sending out regular content like a blog or newsletter, don’t email so infrequently that your readers forget who you are!

-Pro email marketers suggest experimenting with frequency — if unsubscribes increase, you know you’re sending to often.
+Pro email marketers suggest experimenting with frequency — if unsubscribes increase, you know you’re sending too often.

 2. Avoid the spam filters